The64thGamer/cheeseepedia/content/wiki/winchester-jasper-t-jowls-animatronic.md

 #### SPT outfit

-During the bots time at the SPT HQ, it had a Blue & White stripped shirt, A black neck collar, The same or possibly different overalls, & a blue stripe on their hat.<sup>(3)</sup>
+During the bots time at the SPT HQ, it had a Blue & White stripped shirt, A black neck collar, The same or possibly different overalls, & a blue stripe on their hat.{{< cite 3 >}}

 ### Accessories